-- Assist students who want to have a career in music in choosing their school, preparing for their audition, and preparing for life at a conservatory or school of music.
+- Assist students who want to have a career in music in choosing their schools, preparing for their auditions, and preparing for life at a conservatory or school of music.

 - Provide weekly lessons for regular students, occasional incentives, musicales, recitals, and occasional guest artists.

 - Maintain the studio website.